725 S. Church Street

 Assessment Software Administrator

-Tk20 Support Specialist
+Assessment Data Support Specialist

-The educator preparation programs at West Chester University in the College of Education and Social Work have developed professional dispositions and requirements essential for the profession.
+The Educator Preparation Programs at West Chester University in the College of Education and Social Work have developed professional dispositions and requirements essential for the profession.
 These dispositions are based on the 2011 Interstate Teacher Assessment and Support Consortium (InTASC) Model Core Teaching Standards.
 Candidates have the opportunity to demonstrate dispositions in courses (assignments, interactions with others) and out in the field with mentor teachers and students in P-12 settings.

 Highly effective teachers are sensitive, and understanding of the learners own perspective.
 It involves the process of observing something from another point of view or putting oneself in another's shoes (Detert, Trevino, & Sweitzer, 2008).
 This requires the acceptance of varied perspectives, values, and beliefs to use the information to develop a positive learning experiences.
 Elder and Paul (2009) further clarifies that one critical component of a fair-minded critical thinker is Intellectual Empathy.
 According to the authors, Intellectual Empathy is the ability to see things from another person's point of view.
 This includes "being able and willing to imagine how others think and feel…" (p.
 8).
 When a teacher can understand student responses or reactions, has a sensitive awareness of the way the process of education and learning seems to the student, the possibility of significant learning has increased.